microbio-hackathon-2024/bacterial-genomics-handbook/_questions/06-computation-requirements.md

 ## Reference-based methods

-Reference-based methods often require the use of a database.
+Reference-based methods often require the use of a {% glossary database %}.
 These databases can sometimes reach very large sizes, which will require a substantial amount of storage to be able to run properly.

 ## Computational-intensive methods

 Some analyses have high computational requirements because they need to process larger amount of data, or tackled computational problems that are harder.
-For instance, {% term phylogenetics %} analyses will require substantially more computer resources.
+For instance, {% glossary phylogenetics %} analyses will require substantially more computer resources.